sergio11/fitflextv_android/README.md

   <img src="doc/picture_8.png" />
 </p>

-## Key Features ✨

-- **Personalized Workout Plans**: Get customized workout routines that suit your fitness level and goals. 📝
-- **Progress Tracking**: Monitor your progress and achievements to stay motivated. 📊
-- **Secure Authentication**: Keep your data safe with Firebase Authentication. 🔒
-- **Real-time Data Sync**: Enjoy seamless data synchronization with Firebase Firestore. 🔄
-- **Media Storage**: Store and retrieve workout media using Firebase Storage. 🗄️

 ## Technologies Used 🛠️

 - **Kotlin**: The language of choice for developing Android applications, offering modern syntax and powerful features to streamline coding and enhance productivity. 🚀